-Overall results indicate that WLTC services have many strengths, including availability, kindness, and compassion of the health care staff and the involvement of family members in decision making.
+Overall results indicate that there are many strengths in the services provided by CBLTC and the PCRs, including availability, kindness, and compassion of the health care staff and the involvement of family members in decision making.
 Respondents also reported being satisfied with the service providers, the overall care of their family member, and their own treatment by staff.
-Other overall strengths include cleanliness of the physical environment, overall noise level, and privacy.
+Other overall strengths include cleanliness of public areas, overall noise level, and privacy.

-Also admirable is that WLTC has responded to the pandemic without any significant negative impact on family members' experience and satisfaction.
-When asked about the impact of the pandemic on their satisfaction with various aspects of their experience and their family member' care, the majority of residents reported no change or improvements in their satisfaction with their access to health care staff, the residents' access to programs and treatment, and overall care, among other factors.
+Also admirable is that BSGLTC responded to the pandemic without any significant negative impact on family members' experience and satisfaction.
+When asked about the impact of the pandemic on their satisfaction with various aspects of their experience and their family member' care, the significant majority of residents reported no change or improvement in their satisfaction with the resident's and their own access to health care staff, the residents' access to programs and treatment, overall care, among other factors.

-The survey identified the following areas for WLTC to explore for opportunities for improvement:
+The survey results identified the following areas for CBLTC and the PCRs to explore for opportunities for improvement:

-- Variety and frequency of recreation activities; - Quality and variety of meals; - Responses to resident behaviours such as yelling, pushing or hitting; - Protection against loss or damage of residents' clothing; and - Increased access for families, including number of visitors and frequency of visits, as well as advocacy for the designation of an essential visitor for every resident at all times.
+- Variety and frequency of recreation activities, included extended hours; - Quality and variety of meals, as well as availability of something to drink; - Staffing levels; - Responses to resident behaviours such as yelling, pushing or hitting; - Frequency of resident checks and changes, as well as responsiveness to buzzers; - Fall prevention protocols and devices/alarm systems; - Effectiveness of problem solving strategies and communication with families when concerns arise; - Communication among health care staff, with a focus on care plans; - Protection against loss or damage of residents' clothing and personal medical belongings; and - Staff training opportunities regarding long term care, dementia, and dementia care.

+The survey results also suggest that LTC leadership support families to be present and much as feasible and safe, as well as consider advocating for the designation of an essential visitor for every resident at all times.